 The factors above are included in the calculation of the index for primary energy sources.
-For the six primary energy sources the following calculation rules apply (see also Figure 5.2):
+For the six primary energy sources the following calculation rules apply (see also Figure 4):

 - Nuclear energy will have a value of 100 irrespective of the supply origin because supply risks for uranium are relatively low. - Because coal, renewables (mainly biomass) and other energy supplies will be sufficiently diversified, the index has a minimum value of 70 if the total supply is imported and will increase proportionally with decreasing imports.
 Some may argue that coal is at least as good for the security of supply as nuclear; in that case the minimum score for coal would be 100.
-In the case for the Netherlands, a specific sensitivity analysis has been performed and reported in Appendix C.
+In the case for the Netherlands, a specific sensitivity analysis has been performed and reported in Appendix C. - The index for gas and oil will be zero until the net share of domestic supplies exceeds a level of 30%.
+Above this level the index will increase proportionally with increasing domestic supplies.
+The threshold of 30% will become lower when the share of long-term contracts in non-EU imports increases (i.e. in Figure 4.4 the point of intersection of the gas/oil line with the x-axis will move to the left).